glow-xyz/nftoken/docs/pages/faq.md

 Have a question?
 Tweet at lead developer [@VictorPontis](https://twitter.com/victorpontis) and we will add the question here.

+## Does this work with existing wallets?

+We launched support for the NFToken spec in Glow.
+If you have Glow installed, you can create and send NFToken NFTs from within Glow.

 ## How does this compare with the Metaplex NFT Standard?

 The Metaplex standard was written built [very quickly](https://twitter.com/aeyakovenko/status/1524798066347237376) and released on top of the SPL Token Program which is designed for Fungible Tokens (not NFTs).